Class Volunteer Handbook

 Current alumnae volunteers may be given access to alumnae information.
 The information provided is for official Wellesley College alumnae use only.
 Use of the information for any non-Wellesley College Alumnae Association purpose—including but not limited to solicitation of any kind; reproducing and storing in a retrieval system by any means, electronic or mechanical; photocopying; or use of the addresses or other information for any mailing other than alumnae related events—is strictly prohibited.
 Any misuse of the data may result in legal action from the Wellesley College Alumnae Association.

-The information provided is maintained by the Wellesley College Alumnae Association database and is accurate as of the date it was retrieved.
+The information provided is maintained by the Wellesley College Alumnae Association database and represents the database content as of the date it was retrieved.

 Wellesley College takes seriously its responsibility to protect the privacy of the members of the Wellesley College community.
 We have recently updated our Privacy Notice, which should make it easier for you to understand what information we collect, why we collect it, and how it’s used.

-If you have any questions about appropriate usage of either alumnae information, contact alumnae@wellesley.edu.
+If you have any questions about appropriate usage of alumnae information, contact alumnae@wellesley.edu.

 Death of a Classmate

 It is generally the purview of the class secretary to determine how the news of a classmate’s death is reported to the class.
-While a mention of the alum’s passing in the class notes is required, the secretary should work with the board to determine whether a 100-word memorial will be submitted to the magazine, or if you will send an email to classmates via our online communications system.
+While most correspondents report recent deaths in their columns, correspondents may work with the board to determine if other memorial options are desired, including a 100-word memorial submitted to the magazine, or an email to classmates via the online communications system.

 Virtual Engagement

-Many boards have also found Zoom to be a convenient way to meet and plan together.
+Virtual gatherings provide an accessible option for classes and other groups that cover large geographic areas.
 The WCAA has a dedicated Zoom account for volunteers to use for meetings and programming purposes.
 Volunteers are responsible for booking their own meetings and ensuring there are no conflicts with other alumnae groups.
-For information on how to access this volunteer Zoom account, please ask your WCAA key contact.
+For instructions on how to access this volunteer Zoom account, please ask the Volunteer Coordinator.
+If your class hosts frequent Zoom meetings, consult with the Volunteer Coordinator about obtaining a College-provided Zoom account for your class’s use.
+Please do not use your class treasury funds to secure a separate Zoom account.

 Much, Much, More!

 In addition to this handbook, the WCAA has many online resources, tools, webinars, and guidelines available for your use.
-To view our other resources, please visit our For All Volunteers page.
+To view our other resources, please visit the Resources For All Volunteers page.